-The CybOX Version 2.1.1 Part 1: Overview document provides a comprehensive overview of the full set of CybOX data models, which in addition to the Core, Common, and numerous Object data models, includes various extension data models and a vocabularies data model, which contains a set of default controlled vocabularies.
+The CybOX Version 2.1.1 Part 1: Overview document provides a comprehensive overview of the full set of CybOX data models.
+In addition to the Core, Common, and numerous Object data models, the full set of CybOX data models includes various extension data models and a vocabularies data model, which contains a set of default controlled vocabularies.
 CybOX Version 2.1.1 Part 1: Overview also summarizes the relationship of CybOX to other languages, and outlines general CybOX data model conventions.